meelgroup/weighted-to-unweighted/README.md

 ```
 $ cat my.cnf
-p cnf 2 0
+p cnf 2 1
+c ind 1 2 0
+1 2 0
 w 1 0.9
 w 2 0.5
 ```

-We now run our system:
+We convert this weighted formula to an unweighted formula:

 ```
 ./weighted_to_unweighted.py my.cnf my-unweighted.cnf
-Header says vars: 2  maximum var used: 0
-Orig vars: 2       New Vars: 9
+Orig vars: 2       Added vars: 7
-Time to transform: 0.000 s
+The resulting count you have to divide by: 2**7
 ```

-Our resulting formula is unweigthed:
+Our resulting formula is correctly unweigthed:

 ```
 $ cat my-unweighted.cnf
-p cnf 9 8
+p cnf 9 9
 c ind 1 2 3 4 5 6 7 8 9 0
+1 2 0
 9 8 5 4 3 -1 0
 7 5 4 3 -1 0
 6 5 4 3 -1 0